+Are those mushrooms edible?
+The weekend forager needs to know.
 Handing out life and death in equal measure, the fungi family is a fascinating one.
-So an invitation to forage for mushrooms in Sussex is accepted with alacrity, especially after noting the words “expert advice.”
+So we accepted an invitation to hunt for mushrooms in Sussex with alacrity, after being promised expert advice.

 Photography by Jim Powell for Gardenista.